wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 [https://redis.io/commands/lrange](https://redis.io/commands/lrange)

-#### LRem
+#### Removing elements from a list
-The lRem operation is used to remove element from a list.
+The lRem operation removes elements from a list.

 **lRem**
 ```xml